Kansa Wand Massage for Facial Rejuvenation

 Facial massage always starts with clean skin, so make sure you cleanse before starting the massage!
 You’ll also need a good facial oil.
 I recommend jojoba oil as it’s good for most skin types and is less congesting for the skin.
 Lastly, you’ll need a kansa wand.

 Kansa Face Massage How-to

-Eyes: Working counter-clockwise and then clockwise, apply gentle pressure to the boney orbit around the eye.
+- Eyes: Working counter-clockwise and then clockwise, apply gentle pressure to the bony orbit around the eye.
 (Never press directly on the eye or into the eye socket.)
-This is can be helpful for eyestrain or irritated, red eyes.
+This is can be helpful for eyestrain or irritated red eyes.

 You can work on one side of the face at a time, noting the differences you see and feel.
 You may also choose to work on the right and left side alternately or even have two wands, working both sides simultaneously.

 What's Your Skin Type